btcpayserver/btcpayserver-doc/HardwareDeployment.md

 - sudo apt update && install -y openssh-server fail2ban git

 **Step 9** - Install Uncomplicated Firewall (UFW) and allow only specific ports.
 UFW is a user-friendly front-end for managing iptables firewall rules and its main goal is to make managing iptables easier or as the name says uncomplicated.
+Install UFW
 - sudo apt install ufw

-- sudo ufw allow from 192.168.1.0/24 to any port 22 (This command allows SSH connections from your LAN only.
-Replace 192.168.1.0 with your own subnet).
+This command allows SSH connections from your LAN only.
+Replace 192.168.1.0 with your own subnet.
-- sudo ufw allow 80, 443, 9735 (These ports need to be accessible from anywhere.
-The default subnet is 'any' unless you specify one.)
+- sudo ufw allow from 192.168.1.0/24 to any port 22

+These ports need to be accessible from anywhere.
+The default subnet is 'any' unless you specify one.
+- sudo ufw allow 80, 443, 9735

+Verify your configuration.
-- sudo ufw status (Verify your configuration.)
+- sudo ufw status

+Enable your firewall.
-- sudo ufw enable (Enables your firewall.)
+- sudo ufw enable

 Reboot your BTCB and disconnect the keyboard, mouse and monitor.
 You should now be able to your BTCB from another computer on your LAN via SSH.